-6.3.1 DPoE OAM Messages
+6.3.1 DPoE OAM Messages12

-Operation of the [802.3ah], Clause 57 OAM protocol on a generic Ethernet interface (regardless of whether it is a legacy P2P full-duplex or EPON P2MP link) does not affect standard data transmission, having a minimum impact on bandwidth available for services.
+Operation of the [802.3], Clause 57 OAM protocol on a generic Ethernet interface (regardless of whether it is a legacy P2P full-duplex or EPON P2MP link) does not affect standard data transmission, having a minimum impact on bandwidth available for services.
 The OAM protocol relies on a "slow protocol" with very limited bandwidth consumption, generating at most 10 frames per second, and by definition, it is not required for normal link operation, but rather for its maintenance and fault detection.
-The OAM protocol can be implemented in hardware or software, thus providing the defined in dependence and dex till, required, to be any follogacy equipment where hardware changes of highly in alcome on software alternations are trained in screece DAM frames target the slow protocol MAC address (standard defined) and are intercepted by the MAC sublayer, and thus do not propagate across multiple hops in an Ethernet network, assuring the OAM protocol data units (OAMPDUs) affect only the operation of the OAM protocol itself, while leaving the contents of the customer frames unaltered.
+The OAM protocol can be implemented in hardware or software, thus providing the desired media independence and flexibility required, especially for legacy equipment where hardware changes are highly unwelcome and software alternations are limited in scope.
+OAM frames target the slow protocol MAC address (standard defined) and are intercepted by the MAC sublayer, and thus do not propagate across multiple hops in an Ethernet network, assuring the OAM protocol data units (OAMPDUs) affect only the operation of the OAM protocol itself, while leaving the contents of the customer frames unaltered.